Happy Feet Two: Soundtrack

-Possible sequel
+Future

 When director George Miller was asked if he had any plans for Happy Feet Three, he replied:'

 If you put a gun to my head and said, "You have to come up with a story for Happy Feet Three", I'd say shoot me.
 I would have no idea.
 I really would have no idea.
 The stories creep up on you.
 You just have to allow the stories to come, and then they get in like little ear worms in your head and they won't go away.
 If that happens and we've got the energy, we'll do a third one.
 If it doesn't happen, it doesn't happen.
 That's the only way you can do it.
 It has to be authentic.
 I really wanted to make this film better than the first one.
 Otherwise, at my age, what's the point?
 You really want to make it better.
 If something comes up that's really exciting and I can convey that enthusiasm to other people, then there would be a third one.